GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 3.1 GEO (Generative Engine Optimization)

-GEO involves optimizing a site so that it can be used as a source by generative engines.
+GEO consists of optimizing a site so that it can be used as a source by generative engines.
 This includes optimizing citations and the verifiability of information.

 3.2 LMO (Language Model Optimization)

 LMO focuses on linguistic structure.
 AI prefers clear sentences, direct definitions, and an unambiguous hierarchy of information.
-The more linguistically "clean" your text is, the more likely it is to be accurately summarized.
+The more linguistically "clean" your text is, the more likely it is to be accurately synthesized.

 3.3 AEO (Answer Engine Optimization)

 IV.
-The 5 strategic levers to optimize your GEO in 2026
+The 5 strategic levers for optimizing your GEO in 2026

 4.1 Data structure and Schema.org markup

 Semantic markup is the dictionary you give to AI.
-To be effective, you must implement advanced tags:
+To be effective, you need to implement advanced tags:

 • Product with verified reviews for e-commerce.